 While previous models in the Phantom 4 series were aimed at professional and amateur photographers, the Phantom 4 RTK is aimed at business users performing high-precision mapping and similar data collection tasks.
-The Phantom 4 RTK has a similar shape and size.
+The Phantom 4 RTK SE has a similar shape and size.
 As well as an RTK positioning module, the new TimeSync system and a mapping application, among other things.

-No, the Phantom 4 RTK has country and/or region specific versions.
+No, the Phantom 4 RTK SE has country and/or region specific versions.
 Users can check their version code on the product packaging or in the GS RTK application (go to Aircraft Information – Firmware).